 How to improve your computational research experience

-Things I’ve learned in my PhD and postdoc.
+Some tips and tricks I’ve learned in my PhD and postdoc for moving research forward more quickly.
 May they make your sciencing more efficient and enjoyable.

 Project development